 The rise in early-onset CRC challenges the common belief that it primarily occurs in older individuals.
 More young, seemingly healthy people are presenting with colorectal cancer, which can feel surprising given their lifestyle choices.
 These are the cases that don't make sense, as many patients express.

-While adopting a healthy lifestyle cannot shield us entirely from every case of early-onset or other cancers, the evidence is clear - it plays a vital role in reducing the risk.
 It is completely natural to feel concerned about early-onset CRC.
 As we await more answers from ongoing research, it is beneficial to focus on what we can do based on current evidence.
 Investing our energy in lifestyle changes and dietary patterns supported by research can be a positive step forward, offering us some control and comfort during times of uncertainty.
 Each positive choice you make contributes to your well-being.

 Recognising Symptoms and Seeking Help: